-If you can open a can, you can make this chili.
-It only requires a few ingredients dumped into a crockpot and the patience to wait for them to cook.
+If you can open a can, you can make this white chicken chili recipe.
+It only requires a few ingredients dumped into a crockpot and the patience to wait for them to cook!

 - Dump.
 Add chicken and broth to the crockpot.
 Season the chicken with salt and chili powder.
 Then add in beans, corn, salsa verde and salsa.